smashingboxes/taperole/README.md

 # Use postgresql as the database
 gem 'pg'

-# Use Unicorn as the app server
+# Use Puma as the app server
-gem 'unicorn'
+gem 'puma'

 # Use taperole for deployment
 gem 'taperole', '~>1.3'